Glen Innes to Tāmaki Drive Shared Path Glen Innes to Tāmaki Drive Shared Path

 Section 4 (Ōrākei Basin to Tāmaki Drive) - the last link

 The final stage to complete Te Ara Ki Uta Ki Tai (the path of land to sea) is the 870m bridge and boardwalk in Hobson Bay, connecting from Orakei Road to Whakatakataka Reserve.
-With consent obtained, we are now planning the delivery of the work, including confirming cost, and expect to be able to confirm a delivery timeframe mid-year (2024).
+With consent obtained, we are now planning the delivery of the work, including confirming cost, and expect to start work before the end of 2024.

 In the meantime, pedestrians and cyclists can reach Tāmaki Drive using Ngapipi Road, which features a temporary uni-directional cycleway and newly widened footpaths to cater for the growing number of people traveling this route.